jonatanpedersen/stopmasseovervaagning/README.md

 ## License
 The MIT License (MIT)

-Copyright (c) 2016 Stop Overvågning Nu https://stopovervaagningnu.herokuapp.com/
+Copyright (c) 2016 Stop Masseovervågning Nu https://stopovervaagningnu.herokuapp.com/

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal